Sampling the World

 Fig 6: Quantization

 But there is no free lunch.
 The process of quantization approximates original samples to the nearest quantized level, introducing distortions in the original signal.
-This is known as the Quantization Noise or Quantisation error.
+This is known as Quantization Noise or Quantization Error.
 The reduced memory requirements come at the cost of small distortions in the signal.
-There are different types of Quantizer designs in the industry that aim to reduce the quantisaion noise to the maximum excent possible.
-However, the important thing to note is that, quantization noise is something that can be reduced, but can never be completely eradicated.
+There are different types of quantizer designs in the industry that aim to reduce the quantization noise to the maximum extent possible.
+However, the important thing to note is that quantization noise is something that can be reduced but can never be completely eradicated.

 Example: Audio Recording